Wavelet Concepts

 • Overcome limitations of traditional Fourier analysis by breaking down a signal into smaller components

-• Perform continuous wavelet transforms using the Wolfram Language
+• Perform continuous wavelet transforms using Wolfram Language

 • Construct and plot discrete wavelet and scaling functions